neueworld/Layers-Docs/Layers Features/Profile and Portfolio.md

 💡 The Current Implementation of the portfolio uses the data from third-party platforms such as GitHub and Figma.

-Testing workflow data update in profile and portfolio
+Testing workflow data update in profile.